Automatic POS annotation

-Due to the size of modern corpora, the only viable tagging option is automatic POS tagging.
+Due to the size of modern corpora, the only viable tagging option is an automatic annotation.
 The tool that does the tagging is called a POS tagger, or simply a tagger.
-Taggers can work with a high level of accuracy reaching up to 98 % and the mistakes are typically only limited to phenomena of less interest such as misspelt words, rare usage or interjections (e.g. yuppeeee might be tagged incorrectly).
+It can work with a high level of accuracy reaching up to 98 % and the mistakes are typically only limited to phenomena of less interest such as misspelt words, rare usage or interjections (e.g. yuppeeee might be tagged incorrectly).
 Ambiguity also poses a problem.
-In the sentence Time flies., it is difficult for a tagger to tell if it is made up of noun + verb or verb + noun.
-The latter meaning Use a stopwatch to measure (the movement of) insects. :-) Despite certain inaccuracies, modern taggers are able to tag a vast majority of the corpus correctly and the mistakes they make hardly ever cause problems when using the corpus.
+In the sentence Time flies., it is difficult to tell if it is made up of noun + verb or verb + noun.
+The latter meaning Use a stopwatch to measure (the movement of) insects. :-) Despite certain inaccuracies, modern tools are able to annotate a vast majority of the corpus correctly and the mistakes they make hardly ever cause problems when using the corpus.